ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R11.3** RPP MUST support load balancing at the level of request messages (URL) and load balancing MUST be possible without processing  HTTP body.

-**R11.4** Every request message MUST at most contain a single object for the server to operate on, with the exception of operations that are explicitely defined as a bulk operation.
+**R11.4** Every request message MUST at most contain a single object for the server to operate on, except for operations that are explicitly defined as a bulk operation.

 **R11.5** RPP MUST support asynchronous processing for operations on multiple objects, otherwise resource intensive or involving manual steps.
 The client request results in a confirmation of receipt and a means for retrieving the final completed processing result at a later time.

 # Performance

-**R12.1** In order to minimise message sizes and needed processing RPP SHOULD be designed not to include a HTTP message body in the request or response when this is not necessary, for example when the required data can be transmitted using the URL and/or HTTP headers.
+**R12.1** In order to minimize message sizes and needed processing RPP SHOULD be designed not to include an HTTP message body in the request or response when this is not necessary, for example when the required data can be transmitted using the URL and/or HTTP headers.

 **R12.2** RPP MAY allow for common bulk operations, resource listing, and filtering capabilities.
 RPP MUST NOT mandate such functionalities where this may impact scalability or performance negatively.